yul402/Password-Generator/README.md

 - Check for "Password Length": Both "string input" and "numeric value not within 8-128" are not allowed.
 - Check for "Character Type": User need to selecte at lease one character type among 4 provided character types.

+Figure below demonstrate the prompt used to guide and remind user of the correct way to utilize the application:

 ![Alt text](/Assets/PasswordGenerator_03.png?raw=true "Prompt: Input Validation")

 ## Generate Password
 After collecting valid password specification, a password will be generated.
 The generated password met user's requirement and will be shown in the website.

-The figure below illustrates a generated password string.
-(Password Specification: 8 digits, with uppercase letter, number and special characters)
+Figure below illustrates a generated password string:

+Password Specification: 8 digits, with uppercase letter, number and special characters
 ![Alt text](/Assets/PasswordGenerator_04.png?raw=true "Prompt: Ask for Specification")